microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 You can see our Python code ran successfully without ever having to set up Python on our local computer.

 We also have access to all the benefits of VS Code, such as setting breakpoints to pause our program and help us debug.
-Let’s set a breakpoint when we sort our list of words.
+Let's set a breakpoint when we sort our list of words.

 ![Setting a breakpoint](12-breakpoint.png)